BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 As of v1.1.5, Cold Dead Hands tweaks the Health vending machines' pools a bit to ensure that shields are always available in Southern Shelf for the mission Shielded Favors.
-This is fully compatible with:
+This section is fully compatible with:
  - Jim Raven's MakeVendorsGreatAgain (though we end up nerfing the COM population rate a bit)
  - theNocturni's Vendor+

-With a few other mods, this mod mostly works but won't *entirely* remove COMs from the Health machines, so you may end up with a shieldless machine after all:
+In conjunction With a few other mods, this Health vendor switcheroo in Southern Shelf mostly works but won't *entirely* remove COMs from those Health machines, so you may end up with a shieldless machine after all:
  - SirUmnei's COM Overhaul Pack
  - Koby's Vendors Enhanced

-This section is completely *incompatible* with a few more, in that it disables Health machine contents *other* than COMs:
+Finally, the Southern Shelf Health vendor tweaks here are completely *incompatible* with a few more, in that it disables Health machine contents *other* than COMs:
  - Jim Raven's BL1 Vendors
  - Seud's Economy Fixes & Improvements